Review: LOWA Innovo Lo Trail Shoe

 The regular Innovo Lo ($195) is my sunny-day staple, for daily M hikes, bike-hike combos, and weekend jaunts up nearby peaks like Ellis and Baldy.
 The heel cup secures and supports my heel, so there's no sliding around on steep descents—that pesky toe-bang is a thing of the past.
 Meanwhile, a double-injected midsole cushions my entire foot, regardless of surface or distance.
 The Innovo flexes surprisingly well on uphills, and the tough, tacky tread grabs the ground at any angle.
 A roomy toebox lets my foot expand when it needs to.

 In inclement weather and on longer, deeper hikes with unknown terrain, the Innovo Lo GTX ($225) offers all the aforementioned benefits, along with waterproofness.
-This shoe will be my first choice come late summer, when it's time to head off-trail and scout for elk—the Gore-Tex layer helps ward off wet feet amid those surprise submersions into hidden muck.
-It's also great for springtime running, splashing through mud puddles and small streams with abandon.
+This shoe should do just fine turkey hunting, and will be my first choice come late summer, when it's time to head off-trail and scout for elk—the Gore-Tex layer helps ward off wet feet amid those surprise submersions into hidden muck.
+(One caveat: narrow-footed folks like myself might want to use a grippy Blumaka insole, to prevent lateral movement on steep sidehills.)

 As for fit, both models run true to size, which is nice—with other brands, I never know what I'm going to get.
-The weight is manageable, given the toughness of the sole—I wear these for short trail runs, too, especially on rocky trails.
-They're certainly not ultralight, but they do protect the underfoot and offer unparalleled grip—a compromise I'm more than happy to make.
+Given the toughness of the sole and secure fit, the Innovo is surprisingly light—I wear them on short trail runs, too, especially in rocky terrain.
+By modern standards, they're not exactly ultralight, but they do protect the underfoot and offer unparalleled grip.
+Fair trade.

 Available at lowaboots.com.